darlanalves/darlanalves.github.io/source/_posts/en/5ef343fc57-start-using-components-today.md

 - $ctrl is the default alias
 - components are directives of type `element` only.
 No more classes, attributes or comments!
 - `bindings` instead of `scope` to inject values from the outside world in the component
+- use the `$onInit` method on component class to initialize local bindings and component state, instead of doing that on constructor

 When you should NOT use components: